 2. Ductless-Split Type

-This type of wine cellar cooling system does not come in one piece, but it is the more convenient and more popular choice among wine collectors.
-Additionally, although this cooling system is more costly, it has longer life expectancy.
+This type of wine cellar cooling system does not come in one piece, but it is the more convenient and popular choice among wine collectors.
+Additionally, although this cooling system is more costly, it has a longer life expectancy.
 Another advantage of having this unit is that you do not need an adjacent room for exhausting hot air.

 3. Ducted-Split Type

 This is very similar to the ductless-split type cooling unit because you will hear no noise from its fan and you will not need any adjacent room for exhausted hot air.
 One of the best things about this wine cellar cooling system is that there is no visible equipment inside the wine cellar at all.
-This system is configured in such a way that it is the cool air that is ducted into and out from the wine cellar.
+This system is configured in such a way that it is the cool air that is ducted into and out of the wine cellar.